Research Ethics

 Research ethics training

-LJMU research ethics training is mandatory for students applying to UREC for ethical review.
-Staff applying to UREC for ethical review are invited to complete the training, but the training is not mandatory for staff.
-School/Faculty RECs may mandate LJMU research ethics training for LJMU undergraduate and post graduate taught student.
+LJMU research ethics training is mandatory for postgraduate research (PGR) students and optional for staff applying to UREC.
+School RECs may mandate LJMU research ethics training for LJMU undergraduate and PGT students.

 Where and how to apply for ethical review